jonroig/MailtOWA/README.md

 # MailtOWA

-### Chrome Extension to open mailto: links by default with Outlook Web Application (OWA) / Office 365
+### Chrome Extension opens mailto: links by default with Outlook Web Application (OWA) / Office 365

 ... the missing bit of functionality that Microsoft should have provided?